 Next day I came to school with two spare pairs of pants that forever after have quietly lurked in the back of my filing cabinet.

 Needless to say, I’ve never needed them.
-Even if I had, they wouldn’t have fit and it would have taken a lot more than a stapler to get them on.
+Thank heaven, for if I had, they wouldn’t have fit and it would have taken a lot more than a stapler to get them on my strangely enlarged frame.

 You know how it is: You just hang something in your closet for awhile and it shrinks two sizes.

 Hey, the past 26 years have been a blast.
 Thank you one and all.
 Thank you again and again.
 Thank you from the bottom of my heart.